JamesCompton76/ridenow_taxi_lakehouse/README.md

 4. **Data Quality Auditing:** Use the provided SQL audit scripts to analyze quarantined records:
    `duckdb < audit_quarantine.sql`

+## 🔄 Incremental Loading (Adding April 2024 Data)
+The pipeline utilizes Spark's dynamic partition overwrite mode.
+To process the April 2024 data without triggering a full historical reload, the input read must be restricted to the new data.
+In a production state, this is typically handled by parameterizing the target file or archiving processed files.
+For local execution:
+1. Ensure only the new `yellow_tripdata_2024-04.parquet` file is present in the target Bronze ingestion directory, either archiving older files or parameterising the main.py script.
+2. Trigger the pipeline.
+3. Spark will read only the April data and dynamically overwrite only the `pickup_month=2024-04` partition in the Silver layer, bypassing historical data entirely.

+## 📌 Assumptions & Data Choices
+To complete this pipeline within the 3 to 4-hour timebox, the following parameters were applied:
+* **No Downsampling:** The pipeline processes the full dataset provided without applying any row limits or `.sample()` filters, proving performance at the provided scale.
+* **Data Quality Thresholds:** Records with negative fare amounts, missing critical Zone IDs, or trip distances of 0 were considered invalid and automatically routed to the quarantine layer.
+* **Time Zones:** All timestamps were assumed to be localized to the standard TLC system time; no UTC conversions were applied during this stage.

 ## ⏱️ Post-Timebox Reflections: Next Steps for Production

 *Note: The core deliverables above were completed within the requested 3 to 4-hour timebox.
 The following notes outline how I would scale this into a robust, production-grade pipeline if given more time.*